krishnaku/pypcalc/pcalc/docs/littles_law_history.md

 Before we jump into the details, it’s worth pausing to understand why this law even matters.

-Empirical observations often surface correlations—observed associations where two quantities move in concert.
+Empirical observations often reveal correlations—observed associations where two quantities move in concert.
 Such correlations are frequently a starting point for causal reasoning, prompting us to search for underlying mechanisms that might explain the apparent linkage.